jeffkappers/Cimon/README.md

 # Cimon
 A Cimon says game &
-a work-in-progress by: Jefferson D. Kappers
+a work-in-progress by: Jefferson Kappers